 If you’re still not comfortable stringing a racquet yourself or feel that springing for a stringer isn’t right for you, definitely find someone you trust to get it done the right way.

-Whether you buy your own stringer or see a professional, that’s your call.
+Whether you buy your own racquet stringing machine or use a professional, that’s your call.

 In the way that an older tennis ball deflates over time and doesn’t work as well, the same is true for your strings.
 Even if they haven’t broken, they need to be replaced periodically.

-Understand the ways to determine if your strings are damaged and do something about it before your next match.
+Understand the ways to determine if your strings are damaged and consider having your racquet restrung before your next match.

 Maintaining your tennis racket(s) will ensure you’re always at the top of your game.